 The best time to visit Bangkok is during the cool and dry season from November to February — when temperatures drop to a relatively manageable 25–32°C, humidity is lower, and skies are mostly clear.
 Bangkok is a year-round destination (temples, markets, and restaurants never close), but the city's tropical climate means the experience varies significantly across seasons.
 The monsoon (May–October) brings daily rain, though mostly in afternoon downpours rather than all-day grey; even in peak wet season, most mornings are clear enough for temple visits.
 The fierce heat of March–May is the hardest season for outdoor sightseeing, though the Songkran water festival in April makes it a memorable time regardless.

-Cool and Dry Season (November–February)
+Best Time to Visit Bangkok: Cool and Dry Season (November–February)

 Hot Season (March–May)

-Monsoon Season (May–October)
+Monsoon (Rainy) Season (May–October)

-Bangkok's rainy season runs roughly May to October.
-Rain typically arrives in the afternoon as sharp, dramatic thunderstorms that clear within an hour — mornings are usually fine for sightseeing.
-The wettest months are September and October, when flooding in low-lying neighbourhoods is possible in heavy years.
-The city's drainage has improved, but some areas (particularly near the old canals) still flood after prolonged rain.
-The advantage of visiting in low season is significant: hotel prices drop 30–40%, attractions are noticeably less crowded, and Bangkok's restaurant scene is just as vibrant.
-Many of the city's best restaurants are indoors anyway, making the rain less relevant to the overall experience.
+The advantage of visiting in low season is significant: hotel prices drop 30–40%, attractions are noticeably less crowded, and July sits in the off season, which can suit travellers happy with fewer crowds and shopping-focused trips.
+The Amazing Grand Sale runs from July to August and offers discounts during this period.
+Bangkok's restaurant scene is just as vibrant, and many of the city's best restaurants are indoors anyway, making the rain less relevant to the overall experience in humid weather.
 October is transitional — rains ease mid-month and by late October the weather is already improving.

-Shoulder Season Sweet Spots
+Shoulder Season Sweet Spots: Best Time to Visit